Aschenbrödel

 Aschenbrödel (Cinderella) is a ballet written by Johann Strauss II.
 He had written all the principal parts of the ballet, and was intending to fill in the orchestration as time permitted.
-However, Strauss died in 1899, and it was finished by composer Josef Bayer in 1900.
+However, he died in 1899, and it was finished by composer Josef Bayer in 1900.

 History

-The idea for Strauss to write a ballet came from Rudolf Lothar, editor of the influential magazine Die Waage (The Weighing Scales).
-This occurred after the music and dance critic Eduard Hanslick, having been encouraged by Strauss' impressive Act 3 ballet score in his only opera, Ritter Pázmán, suggested that Strauss should write a full-score ballet.
-On 5 March 1898, a contest was organised in order to decide a proper scenario for Strauss' new ballet.
+The idea for Strauss to write a ballet came from Rudolf Lothar, editor of the magazine Die Waage (The Weighing Scales).
+This occurred after the music and dance critic Eduard Hanslick, having been encouraged by Strauss' act 3 ballet score in his only opera, Ritter Pázmán, suggested that Strauss should write a full-score ballet.
+On 5 March 1898, a contest was organised in order to decide a proper scenario for Strauss's new ballet.
 The panel of judges consists of Hanslick; Gustav Mahler, the controversial conductor and composer who at the time also directed the Vienna Court Opera (including its ballet company); patron Nikolaus Dumba; Strauss himself, and Rudolf Lothar.

 Finally, it was decided (after receiving over 700 entries) that the winner was a certain A. Kollmann from Salzburg.
 The prize money was even effected through a lawyer representative and there were even rumors circulated that Kollmann was a pseudonym and that he may even be a member of the royalty in Emperor Franz Josef's court.

 Strauss was not particularly impressed with the scenario set in a modern department store, although he set to work almost immediately.
-He worked at his pace and refused to be rushed, and by the winter of 1898, he had completed the Act 1 and was able to perform small parts of the orchestral version on the piano.
+He worked at his pace and refused to be rushed, and by the winter of 1898, he had completed act 1 and was able to perform small parts of the orchestral version on the piano.
 By the time Strauss died in Vienna on 3 June 1899, the work lay unfinished, although sketches of the entire work were already done.